 The City Manager appointed the East Cambridge Neighborhood Conservation District Study Committee in January 2020.
 The committee met monthly from January to March 2020 and resumed meeting remotely in January 2021.
-Attendees, who included many interested parties and members of the public, held de-tailed discussions about the goals and guidelines that would be appropriate for East Cambridge and the application of those goals and guidelines to matters of demolition, new construction, and alterations.
+Attendees, who included many interested parties and members of the public, discussed the goals and guidelines that would be appropriate for East Cambridge and the application of those goals and guidelines to matters of demolition, new construction, and alterations.
+This Preliminary Report was adopted by the Study Committee on April 20, 2022 and released for public comment.
+The Committee expects to convene in July 2022 to consider a recommendation to the Historical Commission and the City Council.